 (3) Use three operations on a simplex : reflection, contraction, and expansion - to search for a new maximum or minimum in the field around the simplex.
 We put the dynamic center from HRD as the first guess.
-The operation process would start from this point and find the circulation center.
+The operation process would start from 210 this point and find the circulation center.

-To compare the performance of GVTD-simplex and GBVTD-simplex centers, the dynamic centers from HRD (Willoughby and Chelmow, 1982) are treated as the reference center because they are consistently centered at the geometric center of the storm over our analysis period compared to the simplex centers.
-The centers are interpolated from a few dynamic centers with a series of spline curves every two minutes, so the centers are connected into a continuous track.
-Figure 2b shows that the centers retrieved by the GVTD-simplex method are not consistent with that of the retrievals from the GBVTD-simplex
+To compare the performance of GVTD-simplex and GBVTD-simplex centers, the dynamic centers from HRD are treated as the reference center because they are consistently centered at the geometric center of the storm over our analysis period compared to the simplex centers.
+The continuous centers are interpolated from the dynamic centers with a series of spline curves every two minutes.
+Figure 2b shows that the centers retrieved by the GVTD-simplex method are not consistent with that